-Worship God: Psalm 9:18 today reminded me of this great video below set to the amazing Sara Groves song "Add to the Beauty."
-This video shows the urgent work of Blood:Water Mission, an organization drilling wells in Africa. (among other important work) The band Jars of Clay are very involved in this great organizaton.
-Please take a few minutes to watch this video and then explore www.bloodwatermission.com.
+Worship Video: Psalm 9:18 today reminded me of this great video below set to the amazing Sara Groves song "Add to the Beauty."
+This video shows the urgent work of Blood:Water Mission, an organization drilling wells in Africa. (among other important work) Please take a few minutes to watch this video and then explore www.bloodwater.org.

 Do you know our God of Beauty?
 Click here and add to the Beauty!

 Please join me in memorizing a verse of Scripture today: "Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight."
 Proverbs 3:5-6 NIV

 Prayer Point: Pray that you would indeed trust God will all of your heart.
 Pray that you won't lean on your own understanding.
 Pray that you will acknowledge God in all that you do.
 And pray and trust that God will lead you down straight paths as you follow Jesus.